 |Sign In | View Cart|

 Today, more than 36 million Americans are over the age of 65.
-With a projected 40 million elderly citizens by the year 2010, interest in the field of gerontology has increased in recent years.
+By 2030, there will be about 72.1 million older persons, more than twice their number in 2000.
+Due to these statistics, interest in the field of gerontology has increased in recent years.
 Younger generations must come up with ways to best care for and manage critical issues in healthcare and welfare for this aging population.

 Continuing Education at Kennesaw State University offers two certificates in the field of gerontology: Applied Management in Gerontology and General Professional.
 Both programs cover the myriad of issues that older people, families, and our population will face as the number of older Americans continues to increase.